SINDHUDURG DISTRICT COURT

 Number of Courts including Taluka Courts :-

-There are four Courts working at District place, i.e. District and Sessions Court, Court of District Judge-1 & Additional Sessions Judge, Civil Court (Senior Division), Court of Chief Judicial Magistrate and seven Taluka Courts are working in this District i.e. Civil Court (J.D.) & J.M.F.C., Kudal, Vengurla, Sawantwadi, Malvan, Kankavli, Deogad and Dodamarg.
-Besides this one Joint Court is working at Sawantwadi in this District.
+There are five Courts working at District place, i.e. Principal District and Sessions Court, Court of District Judge-1 & Additional Sessions Judge, Court of District Judge-2 & Additional Sessions Judge, Civil Court (Senior Division), Court of Chief Judicial Magistrate and seven Taluka Courts are working in this District i.e. Civil Court (J.D.) & J.M.F.C., Kudal, Vengurla, Sawantwadi, Malvan, Kankavli, Deogad and Dodamarg.
+Besides this one Joint Court is working at Sawantwadi and another Joint Court is working at Malvan, in this District.

 Other relevant important Information :-